Sister Sledge: Continued European success

-2000–present
+2000–2020

 In December 2000, Sister Sledge (Kathy, Debbie, Joni, and Kim) performed at the White House for the President and First Lady at the final Christmas party of the Clinton administration.
-The following year, in the aftermath of 9/11, all four sisters re-recorded "We Are Family" as a benefit record with a host of other artists, including Diana Ross and Patti LaBelle.
-Debbie, Joni, and Kim produced solo material during this period before being reunited in the studio to record the album Style in 2003.
-Due to legal difficulties, the project officially remains unreleased.
+The following year, in the aftermath of the September 11 attacks, all four sisters re-recorded "We Are Family" as a benefit record with a host of other artists, including Diana Ross and Patti LaBelle.
+Debbie, Joni, and Kim produced solo material during this period before being reunited to record the album Style in 2003.
+Due to legal difficulties, the album remained unreleased.
 Kim, an ordained minister, took some time out from the group, but soon joined Kathy and Joni on various international shows.
 Joni and Debbie continued to tour (with various guest artists, including Debbie's daughter Camille Sledge, completing a trio), and in 2005 performed on the famous pyramid stage at the Glastonbury Music Festival in the UK.
 In 2011, Sister Sledge came together on The Oprah Winfrey Show for the "Women Who Rock" episode.
-In the summer of 2012, Tanya Tiet was added to their lineup.
+In the summer of 2012, Tanya Tiet was added to the lineup.

 In 2014, Sister Sledge headlined at the Tramlines Festival in Sheffield, United Kingdom along with hip-hop icons, Public Enemy, and collaborated with Scottish electronic producer The Revenge, recording the track "Stay a While" in London.
-With Kim rejoining in 2015, all three sisters performed at a large-scale charity benefit in London for Save the Children and were invited to perform for Pope Francis along with Aretha Franklin and Andrea Bocelli at the World Festival of Families in Philadelphia; the latter performance – at Eakins Oval Stage on September 26, 2015 – was covered by the world's media and went viral due to crowds of nuns in the audience dancing to "We Are Family" (Debbie did not participate in this performance).
+With Kim rejoining in 2015, all three sisters performed at a large-scale charity benefit in London for Save the Children and were invited to perform for Pope Francis along with Aretha Franklin and Andrea Bocelli at the World Festival of Families in Philadelphia at Eakins Oval on September 26, 2015, which was covered by global media and went viral due to crowds of nuns in the audience dancing to "We Are Family".
 Debbie, Joni, and Kim soon thereafter launched the brand concept, Nothing is Greater Than Love.

-Joni Sledge, born September 13, 1956, died of natural causes at her home in Phoenix, Arizona on March 10, 2017 at age 60.
+Joni Sledge, born September 13, 1956, died of natural causes at her home in Phoenix, Arizona, on March 10, 2017 at age 60.
 Following Joni's death, Debbie and Kim announced that they will continue to perform as Sister Sledge.
+In 2019, Kim departed from the group and was replaced by Camille Sledge.